25 Best Thought-Provoking Books

 Empty Mansions reads like a novel for sure.
 Huguette Clark’s life was one of opulence and riches, but she died a recluse with a $300 million dollar estate and a vast number of decrepit homes in her portfolio.

-When it comes to books like Downton Abbey, this one is a hit if it’s the house itself you are most interested in and it is definitely one of the books that will make you think about it long after you have finished it.
+If it’s the houses in the Gilded Age you are most interested in and it is definitely one of the books that will make you think about it long after you have finished it.
+It reminds me of the Downton Abbey house or the Russell’s house in The Gilded Age.

 Killers of the flower Moon